 - How to use ZB to integrate other types of structural or energetic bodywork

 Since my first ZB session in 2002, I wanted to learn and teach this amazing work.
-Its power is profound and it seems to help so many different issues by working with the whole person, both structure (bone) and energy (tension/vibration).
-It relaxes the body deeply, quiets the mind and brings new insights and awareness.
-People say they feel re-set, calmer, and like they've awakened energized from a long sleep.
+It seems to help so many different issues by working with the whole person, both structure (bone) and energy (tension/vibration).
+It relaxes the body deeply, improves alignment, quiets the mind and brings new insights and awareness.
 Since 2004, I've trained with ZB developer Fritz Smith, MD.
 In 2012, I joined the ZB faculty and also now teach Zero Balancing Expanded classes for the Skull and Organs.
 It's been my privilege to help train other Zero Balancing teachers and mentors.
 Since 2020 I've served on the Board of the Zero Balancing Touch Foundation, a 501(c)3 nonprofit dedicated to education and research into the power of touch.
 My private practice is in Salem, MA where I offer sessions for pain management, trauma work and personal growth.

 A recent pilot study showed ZB to improve physical comfort, mental clarity, emotional stability and spiritual connection.
 Read more details here!